GORILLA TREKKING UGANDA, TOURS IN RWANDA , GORILLA SAFARIS AFRICA

 Trekking gorillas during the rainy season is also possible and with advantages that the group may not be congested by people, gorillas doesn’t move very far as they have plenty of food.
 You need to book a gorilla trekking permit in advance to avoid inconvenience on a gorilla trekking day.

-Our Gorilla tours are tailor-made to your style of travel and all inclusive as a package.
+Our Gorilla tours in Africa are tailor-made to your style of travel and are all inclusive package.
 A gorilla tour includes Accommodation, transfers, meals and activity.
 Gorilla Safari Experts team will help you process the gorilla permit, so you don’t have to go through the hustle of getting one.

 Generally, we go through the hustle and bustle of arranging an all-inclusive Uganda Gorilla Trekking Safari for you and all you have to do is bring yourself to the experience.

-These rules apply on your way to the gorillas, when you are with the gorillas and during the general experience.
+These rules apply on your way to the gorillas, when you are with the gorillas and during the general experience for any visitor doing gorilla trekking in Africa.

 - Respect the limit of 8 Visitors per group of habituated gorillas in a day in order to reduce exposure to human borne and minimize behavioral disturbances.